S’pore charity taps tailored programmes to prevent inter-generational offending

 Since 2016, the organisation has helped Ms Juliana through various tailored programmes such as providing her with diapers and milk for her then newborn child, and tuition and reading programmes for her two older children.

-The NeuGen support system impacted close to 1,000 unique beneficiaries in 2023, said President Tharman Shanmugaratnam in his speech at the NeuGen Fund Charity Gala, held at Ritz-Carlton, Millenia Singapore, on May 30.
-These beneficiaries include both children and their family members.
+The NeuGen support system impacted close to 1,000 children and families in 2023, said President Tharman Shanmugaratnam in his speech at the NeuGen Fund Charity Gala, held at Ritz-Carlton, Millenia Singapore, on May 30.

 The system, which the organisation calls Neu Empowerment Model, supports beneficiaries with various academic and social initiatives such as mentoring and counselling.